-What have you learnt is essentially summary of the learning points for quick recapitulation.
+What you have learnt is essentially summary of the learning points for quick recapitulation.
 You may like to add more points in this list.

-Terminal exercises in the form of short, long and numerical question will help you to develop a perspective of the subject, if you answer these meticulously.
+Terminal exercises in the form of short, long and numerical questions will help you to develop a perspective of the subject, if you answer these meticulously.
 Discuss your responses with your peers or counsellors.